How to Grow and Care for Christmas Cactus

 While types of fungi that may plague this plant can be treated with fungicides, these will prove ineffective against P. carotovorum.

-You can read more about bacterial soft rot in our full guide.
+You can read more about bacterial soft rot here.

 Damping Off